You've decided to build a metal building, which is an excellent choice.

 A construction site that hasn't been adequately prepared can turn into a nightmare really fast.

-• Removing the entire building
+- Removing the entire building

-• Fines or citations
+- Fines or citations

-• Deconstruction of your structure
+- Deconstruction of your steel structure

-• Serious injuries or death
+- Serious injuries or death

-There's no need to panic.
-Unless your building is currently transit to an unprepared job site, you can still avoid these problems with proper job site preparation.
+Unless your building is currently in transit to an unprepared job site, you can still avoid these problems with proper prep for metal building installation.

 Can I do It Myself?